 How effective is the Lactational Amenorrhea Method (LAM)?

-If women use LAM and all the conditions are met, it’s 98% effective.
-This means that if 100 women use LAM perfectly, 2 women will become pregnant in a year.
-Perfect use means if a woman (1) has not had her menstrual period since having her baby, (2) if she is ONLY using breast feeding to feed her baby (at least 6-10 times a day, including night feedings), and (3) if the baby is less than 6 months old.
-If any of these 3 facts are no longer true, LAM is very unreliable and a woman should use a back-up method of contraception to protect against pregnancy.
+If a person uses LAM and all the conditions are met, it’s 98% effective.
+This means that if 100 people use LAM perfectly, 2 people will become pregnant in a year.
+Perfect use means if a person (1) has not had their menstrual period since having their baby, (2) if they are ONLY using breast feeding to feed their baby (at least 6-10 times a day, including night feedings), and (3) if the baby is less than 6 months old.
+If any of these 3 facts are no longer true, LAM is very unreliable and a person should use a back-up method of contraception to protect against pregnancy.
 LAM does not protect against sexually transmitted infections (STIs) including HIV.